Civil and Construction Engineering

 |Study method||Full-time or part-time|

-Civil engineers design and construct our infrastructure.
-Every structure that is on or in the ground is the work of civil engineers.
-They build bridges, roads, harbours, highways, dams, irrigation and water supplies, hydro-electric projects, tall buildings and other large structures.
+Civil engineers design and construct infrastructure, such as bridges, roads, harbours, highways, dams, irrigation and water supplies, hydro-electric projects, tall buildings and other large structures.

-As our built environment becomes increasingly complicated, ambitious construction projects can only be completed by teams of people with different skills, working together.
+As our built environment becomes increasingly complicated, ambitious construction projects can only be completed by teams of people with different skills.
 The civil engineer is important in this process.

 As part of a double degree, you can study the Bachelor of Engineering (Civil and Construction Engineering) with either: